graphile/crystal/NEW_EXECUTOR.md

 - LayerPlan should take charge of stream options (`planOptionsByPlan`)
 - LayerPlan should take charge of deduplication
 - LayerPlan should take charge of tree shaking (via OutputPlan too)

+- Consider splitting OperationPlan into GraphQLOperationPlan and DataPlannerCore (where core contains the steps/deduplication/etc and GraphQLOperationPlan deals with GraphQL selection sets/etc)
+  - If we do this, consider renaming OutputPlan to GraphQLOutputPlan

 New classes: